 In the case of division of powers, too, the Constitution provides a division of powers that is common to all the States.
 And yet, the Constitution has some special provisions for some States given their peculiar social and historical circumstances.
-Most of the special provisions pertain to the north eastern States (Assam, Nagaland, Arunachal Pradesh, Mizoram, etc.) largely due to a sizeable indigenous tribal population with a distinct history and culture, which they wish to retain (Art 371).
+Most of the special provisions pertain to the north eastern States (Assam, Nagaland, Arunachal Pradesh, Mizoram, etc.) largely due to their sizeable indigenous tribal population with a distinct history and culture.
 However, these provisions have not been able to stem alienation and the insurgency in parts of the region.
 Special provisions also exist for hilly States like Himachal Pradesh and some other States like Andhra Pradesh, Goa, Gujarat, Maharashtra Sikkim and Telangana.